JuneKelly/manuel/README.md

 ![manuel logo](http://i.imgur.com/HuJ6VGb.png)

-A grunt-inspired task runner for bash
+A grunt-inspired task runner for bash.

 # Installation

-Just put the `manuel` script somewhere on your path
+Just put the `manuel` script somewhere on your path.

 # Usage

-Don't, frankly.

-Ok, if you insist...

 - Create a `manuelfile` in your project. `manuel` provides a handy `init` task for this purpose